 News and information which features or directly impacts young adults, curated by GLAAD.
 Frequent topics include K-12 schools and higher education, young adult media, young adult advocates, coming out, family and community acceptance, youth homelessness, and student advocacy including Gay Straight Alliances and safe schools initiatives.
 GLAAD (formerly the Gay & Lesbian Alliance Against Defamation) is a U.S. non-governmental media monitoring organization founded by LGBT people in the media.

 The following list of resources is for teachers who seek ways to support LGBT students.
 From PBS NewsHour.

 Simple guidelines to the critical steps parents and teachers can take to make schools a place to learn, rather than a place to fear.
 PFLAG is the nation's largest family and ally organization.

 The Rainbow Book List is a bibliography of books with significant gay, lesbian, bisexual, transgender, or queer/questioning content, and which are aimed at youth, birth through age 18.
 (For booklists from previous years, click the Rainbow Book Lists link at the top of the page.)
 Shared by the American Library Association.

 My Kid Is Gay offers videos, advice, and resources, dedicated exclusively toward helping parents understand their lesbian, gay, bisexual, transgender, queer, intersex, and asexual children.
 My Kid Is Gay sources voices from across the world to help answer the many questions that parents (and family members, and even teachers!) have about the LGBTQIA young people in their life, including advice from parents, youth, and experts on a variety of topics related to sexuality and gender identity.

 A blog post for educators who have ever struggled to support students who question their sexual identity or don’t fit neatly into social expectations of what it means to be a boy or a girl.
-By Teaching Tolerance.
+By Learning For Justice.